Fast FFmpeg J2K decoder on NVIDIA GPU

 How to build FFmpeg with Fastvideo J2K decoder

 1. Download FFmpeg source for Ubuntu.
-Version 4.2.2 has been used for testing on Ubuntu 18.04
+Version 4.2.x has been used for testing on Ubuntu 18.04 (please note that we support FFmpeg versions from 4.0.x to 4.2.x)

 You can retrieve the source code through Git by using the following command: